zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### execute ()

-Execute is a special method of `HTTP` that valuates the app and returns an `HExit` that can be resolved further.
+Execute is a special method in `Http` domain that valuates the HTTP application and returns an `HExit` that can be resolved further.

 ```scala
   val app = Http.fromFunction[Int](a => a + 1)